 Admin - The Admin user is for the highest administrative person, cannot be renamed, and always has full access.
-Any changes to the Admin password are made in the Device Users section and must be saved by clicking on the [Save Changes] button.
-To log in as Admin in the Log In section, click the [Admin] checkbox, enter the password if one is assigned, and click the Log In button.
-Only the Admin, or anyone else with full access, has the right to show passwords, save changes, reset changes, or edit user names, passwords, and access levels.
+Any changes to the admin password are made in the device users section and must be saved by clicking on the [Save Changes] button.
+To log in as admin in the log-in section, click the [Admin] checkbox, enter the password if one is assigned, and click the log-in button.
+Only the admin, or anyone else with full access, has the right to show passwords, save changes, reset changes, or edit user names, passwords, and access levels.
 A factory reset will erase all user names and passwords in the amplifier.

-Other User Names - Up to five custom User Names can be entered in the Device Users section along with passwords and access levels.
+Other User Names - Up to five custom user names can be entered in the device users section along with passwords and access levels.

-Access Levels - On amplifiers without DSP, access levels are View Only, Audio Only, IP Only, and Full Access.
-With DSP, additional access levels include Audio Parameter Access, Preset Recall Access, DSP Input Channel Access, and DSP Output Channel Access.
+Access Levels - On amplifiers without DSP, access levels are view only, audio only, IP only, and full access.
+On models with DSP, additional access levels include audio parameter access, preset recall access, DSP input channel access, and DSP output channel access.